radius-project/radius/docs/content/resources/connectors/dapr/dapr-http/index.md

 ## Route format

-A Dapr HTTP Route is defined as a resource within your Application, defined at the same lavel as the resources providing and consuming the Dapr HTTP API communication.
+A Dapr HTTP Route is defined as a resource within your Application, defined at the same level as the resources providing and consuming the Dapr HTTP API communication.

 {{< rad file="snippets/http.bicep" embed=true marker="//ROUTE" >}}